-- Description: Recontextualize Commerce Street to establish route as a significant inner neighborhood aerial pathways where privilege is given to pedestrians and places on the street, and the vehicle access is a secondary function. - -Add decorative street pavers (brick or stone) in lieu of blacktop paving; and arrange design of pavers to create connections between iconic places along the street (i.e, the Heritage Center, Quirk, Church). - -Enhance sidewalks per Urban Design Standards (i.e., walks, trees, plantings, lighting, street seating and places to pause to rest, amenities / accessories, accessible ramps, signage) on the north side of the street at residences and the Jefferson School African-American Heritage Center entrance.
-Remove the handrail around the school and add steps to the lawn. - -Add sidewalks per Urban Design Standards (walks, trees, planting, lighting, street seating and places to pause or rest, amenities / accessories) on the south side of the street at building storefronts and entrances only.
-Allow street topping and landscape to scribe to buildings that have no entrances on Commerce like the CenturyLink building and the unbuilt space between said building and Quirk. -Add Art / Culture installations and activities including, but not limited to, wall murals, freestanding sculpture, and/or multimedium, performance, experiential, multi-generational, legacy, festivals, neighborhood night out events.
+- Description: Recontextualize Commerce Street to establish route as a significant inner neighborhood aerial pathways where privilege is given to pedestrians and places on the street, and the vehicle access is a secondary function. - -Add decorative street pavers (brick or stone) in lieu of blacktop paving; and arrange design of pavers to create connections between iconic places along the street (i.e, the Heritage Center, Quirk, Church). - -Enhance sidewalks per City's Urban Design Standards and Streets that Work Plan (i.e., walks, trees, plantings, lighting, street seating and places to pause to rest, amenities / accessories, accessible ramps, signage) on the north side of the street at residences and the Jefferson School African-American Heritage Center entrance.
+Remove the handrail around the school and add steps to the lawn. - -Add sidewalks per City's Urban Design Standards and Streets that Work Plan (walks, trees, planting, lighting, street seating and places to pause or rest, amenities / accessories) on the south side of the street at building storefronts and entrances only. - -Add Art / Culture installations and activities including, but not limited to, wall murals, freestanding sculpture, and/or multimedium, performance, experiential, multi-generational, legacy, festivals, neighborhood night out events.

-- Recontextualize 4th Street to establish the route as a significant inner neighborhood aerial pathways where privilege is given to pedestrians and places on the street, and the vehicle access is a secondary function. - -Add decorative street pavers (brick or stone) in lieu of blacktop paving; and arrange design of pavers to create connections between iconic places along the street (i.e, the Jefferson School City Center, Vinegar Hill Shopping Center, City Yard Redevelopment). - -Enhance sidewalks per Urban Design Standards (i.e., walks, trees, plantings, lighting, street seating and places to pause to rest, amenities / accessories, accessible ramps, signage) on the west side of the street with the Jefferson School City Center and City Yard Redevelopment. - -Enhance sidewalks per Urban Design Standards (walks, trees, planting, lighting, street seating and places to pause to rest, amenities / accessories) on the east side of the street along the parking lots of Residence Inn, Vinegar Shopping Center and fast food restaurants. - -Create on street parking with landscaped bump outs; coordinate with enhanced crosswalks and Urban Design Standards. - -Add Art / Culture installations and activities including, but not limited to, wall murals, freestanding sculptures, and/or multimedium, performance, experiential, multi-generational, legacy, festivals, neighborhood night out events. - Sequence of Events to Consider: Collaboration of design with projects currently underway (i.e., Quirk)
+- Recontextualize 4th Street to establish the route as a significant inner neighborhood aerial pathways where privilege is given to pedestrians and places on the street, and the vehicle access is a secondary function. - -Add decorative street pavers (brick or stone) in lieu of blacktop paving; and arrange design of pavers to create connections between iconic places along the street (i.e, the Jefferson School City Center, Vinegar Hill Shopping Center, City Yard Redevelopment). - -Enhance sidewalks per City's Urban Design Standards and Streets that Work Plan (i.e., walks, trees, plantings, lighting, street seating and places to pause to rest, amenities / accessories, accessible ramps, signage) on the west side of the street with the Jefferson School City Center and City Yard Redevelopment. - -Enhance sidewalks per City's Urban Design Standards and Streets that Work Plan (walks, trees, planting, lighting, street seating and places to pause to rest, amenities / accessories) on the east side of the street along the parking lots of Residence Inn, Vinegar Shopping Center and fast food restaurants. - -Create on street parking with landscaped bump outs; coordinate with enhanced crosswalks and City's Urban Design Standards and Streets that Work Plan. - -Add Art / Culture installations and activities including, but not limited to, wall murals, freestanding sculptures, and/or multimedium, performance, experiential, multi-generational, legacy, festivals, neighborhood night out events. - Sequence of Events to Consider: Collaboration of design with projects currently underway (i.e., Quirk)